 “Yes, Kya,” said Latt.
 “We’ve got a whole group outside the city.”

-“Come along,” added Ardré, though maybe she was a little too rough as she hooked their arms together; the woman flinched, and her baby started crying harder.
+“Come along,” added Ardré.
+Though maybe she was a little too rough as she hooked their arms together; the woman flinched, and her baby started crying harder.

 But they had to move quick; the walls started to crash down behind them as they broke into a run.
-Five steps out of the house and they heard the loudest groan yet, and a thud so great it had to be foundations themselves falling to the soil.
+Five steps out of the house and they heard the loudest groan yet, and a thud so great it had to be the foundations themselves falling to the soil.
 Kya let out another breathless sob.
 “Don’t look back,” Yané said immediately.
 “Don’t look back.”

 She didn’t.
 Ardré moved her hands to her shoulders to further discourage her from turning around.
 The baby continued to wail as she glanced at Yané, who nodded at her, and she steered Kya down the debris-ridden street.
 “Look forward,” Yané heard her say.
 “Don’t look to the sides.”

 “It’s really hard to get out from the sides, the way the town’s arranged.
 But actually, I’m not sure everyone will leave the city.
 A few more blocks and they might think they’d have a better chance to reach the park in the center.
+They might have even been there already; it's got an underground component in which they might have been hiding."

 “Can you take us towards that park?”